Severance Package Review

 2. Consultation Package

-What’s included: everything in the Notice Assessment Report plus we will review your termination letter or package, any written offer of employment or employment contract (if applicable), and termination provisions if in an employee handbook and a consultation of up to 30 minutes with one of our employment lawyers.
+What’s included: everything in the Notice Assessment Report plus we will review your termination letter or package, any written offer of employment or employment contract (if applicable), and termination provisions if in an employee handbook and book a consultation of up to 30 minutes with one of our employment lawyers.

 Timeline: generally within 10 business days, however it is subject to lawyer availability particularly for more complex or senior employment roles.